WilyWren2/ReactNativeAxaMobileSdk/README.md

 ## Installation

-Follow these steps to integrate the `react native axa mobile sdk` in your project
+Follow these steps to integrate the `react native axa mobile sdk` into your project.

 ### Automatic installation
-1. Run the following command from your React Native project directory
+1. Run **one** of these commands from your React Native project directory:

     `$ yarn add react-native-axa-mobile-sdk`

     or

     `$ npm install react-native-axa-mobile-sdk --save`
-2. Run the following command for automatic linking
+2. Run this command command for automatic linking:

     `$ react-native link react-native-axa-mobile-sdk`
 3. iOS Setup
     * Podfile update

-    If you're already using Cocoapods, goto `ios` folder from your project and specify the below pod on a single line inside your target block in a Podfile
+    If you're already using Cocoapods, go to the `ios` folder from your project and specify the pod below on a single line inside your target block in a Podfile:

 ```
        pod 'react-native-axa-mobile-sdk', path: '../node_modules/react-native-axa-mobile-sdk'
 ```

-    Then, run the following command using the command prompt from the `ios` folder of your project
+    Then, run this command using the command prompt from the `ios` folder of your project:

 ```
         pod install
 ```

-    * Drag & Drop the downloaded `xxx_camdo.plist` file into the Supporting files
+    * Drag & Drop the downloaded `xxx_camdo.plist` file into the Supporting files.

 ### Manual installation